Using the Gen Java Proxy based Web Service Wizard feature

 Products

-Gen Gen - Workstation Toolset Gen - Host Encyclopedia Gen - Run Time Distributed
+Gen Gen - Workstation Toolset Gen - Run Time Distributed

 Issue/Introduction

-The CA Gen Web Service Wizard (WSW) allows you to create a web service that can be used to provide access to an CA Gen server load module.
+The Gen Web Service Wizard (WSW) allows creation of a SOAP web service that can be used to provide access to an Gen server load module.
 You must first generate a Java Proxy (with the XML interface selected) for the server load module.
 Then the WSW can be used to generate a web service that invokes the Java Proxy.

 The WSW generates the following five files, along with the other necessary files to build and deploy the web service: